How to Take Corporate Headshots – Step by Step

 Calm, soft, relaxed expression = personable and easy to work with.

 Never forget that the subject will feed off of the photographer.
 Want good images?
 Create a good environment.

 Blinkers are the ones that seem to close their eyes every time they hear the shutter.

 Have them close their eyes then count down 3-2-1 have them open their eyes on 1 and wait for their eyes to go from big just after they open and back to normal, then take the shot.

 6. Let Your Subjects Pick Their Favorite Shot

-Sean Tucker, a professional photographer has a great video that goes over how he does his corporate headshot photography sessions.
+I like this video by Sean Tucker (professional photographer).
+It goes over how he does his corporate headshot photography sessions.

 - Ask Questions About and/or view Location Prior to Shoot

 - Select Background ahead of time (white is recommended)

 - Lighting – Use 1 to 2 soft lights, a reflector and a spot for the backdrop